 Perhaps you were forced to take a closer look at your lifestyle and make some changes because your health was on a life-threatening trajectory.

 Whatever your initial reason or goal, you are here now - months, years, or decades on, and you very likely kept running because you found something else there that motivated you to stick to it.

-First-time marathoners often return home vowing to never tackle such a challenge again, but in most cases it’s too late to turn back.
-You are a runner whether you take on another 26.2 or simply run once in a while, but when you do stumble upon a new WHY (or recycle an old WHY) along the road, you can lace up with a renewed sense of purpose.
+First-time marathoners often return home vowing to never tackle such a challenge again, but in most cases, it’s too late to turn back.
+You are a runner whether you take on another 26.2 or simply run once in a while, but when you stumble upon a new WHY (or recycle an old WHY) along the road, you can lace up with a renewed sense of purpose.

 So the “moral” of the story here is (if you haven’t already figured it out), don’t be afraid to reinvent yourself.
 Find another WHY, and get out there!